Abikannappan/SAT_AND_ACT_EXAM_PARTICIPATION_AND_RELATED_ANALYSIS/ReadME.md

    11. Histogram is plotted to find Participation rates for SAT & ACT, Math scores for SAT & ACT,Reading/verbal scores for SAT & ACT<br />
           **Observation** :<br />
                         a.
-ACT has more states with 100% participation while SAT have more states with lesser participation.
+ACT has more states with 100% participation while SAT have more states with lesser participation.<br />
                         b.
-MATH marks was higher for SAT in 2017 compared to 2018.
+MATH marks was higher for SAT in 2017 compared to 2018.<br />
                         c.
-Students score higher marks by states in SAT reading compared to ACT reading examination.
+Students score higher marks by states in SAT reading compared to ACT reading examination.<br />

    12. Scatter plot is plotted for SAT vs. ACT math scores for 2017, SAT vs. ACT verbal/reading scores for 2017, SAT vs. ACT                       total/composite scores for 2017, Total scores for SAT 2017 vs. 2018, Composite scores for ACT 2017 vs. 2018<br />
             **Observation** : <br />
                           a.
-SAT math scores for 2017 is comparitively higher than act math scores in 2017.
+SAT math scores for 2017 is comparitively higher than act math scores in 2017.<br />
                           b.
 This reading and writing marks have a approximate negative linear relationship between act 2017 and sat 2017                                scores.
-SAT reading and writing are generally higher than ACT english marks.
+SAT reading and writing are generally higher than ACT english marks.<br />
                           c.
-Total scores for SAT 2017 vs. 2018 have positive linear relationship with few outliers
+Total scores for SAT 2017 vs. 2018 have positive linear relationship with few outliers.<br />
-                          d. composite scores for ACT 2017 vs. 2018 have positive linear relationship with few outliers
+                          d. composite scores for ACT 2017 vs. 2018 have positive linear relationship with few outliers.<br />

    13. box plox is plotted to get the statistical data.<br />
             **Observation**:<br />
                           a.
 ACT have more states with 100% participation compared to SAT.
-SAT 2018 participation is higher than SAT 2017
+SAT 2018 participation is higher than SAT 2017.<br />
                           b.
-The trend is similar for SAT 2017 and SAT 2018 total.
+The trend is similar for SAT 2017 and SAT 2018 total.<br />
                           c.
-The trend is similar for ACT 2017 and SAT 2018 composite.
+The trend is similar for ACT 2017 and SAT 2018 composite.<br />
                           d.
-The SAT marks are around the same for both subjects and for both years.
+The SAT marks are around the same for both subjects and for both years.<br />
                           e.
-English mark by states have higher standard deviation while maths and science have lower standard deviation.Reading marks are higher than any other subject marks.
+English mark by states have higher standard deviation while maths and science have lower standard deviation.Reading marks are higher than any other subject marks.<br />

    14. barh plot for participation versus states are plotted.<br />
              **Observation**: <br />